-The following is a combination of the easy-reference tech info sheets we provide for our Modelling, mouldmaking and casting course and for the mouldmaking/casting day on the Model-making Techniques course with a lot more added .. because there’s more space on digital paper!
+The following is a combination of the easy-reference tech info sheets I provide for my Mouldmaking and casting course and for the mouldmaking/casting day on the Model-making Techniques course with a lot more added .. because there’s more space on digital paper!
 The ‘pros and cons’ for each material are generalised and, because there are many different brands with differing properties, they may not apply equally to all of them.
-The ‘featured materials’ are mainly those we either use or refer to on the courses.
-Example prices for the materials are from March 2016 and they are adjusted to include VAT.
+The ‘featured materials’ are mainly those I either use or refer to on the courses.
+Example prices for the materials are from November 2019 and they are adjusted to include VAT.
 Full addresses for the suppliers can be found in the Suppliers section.
 Mixing ratios and properties are based on current use, but always check info supplied with product when bought in case of changes.

 See lexicon for explanation of special terms if needed (some anticipated ones are written bold).
 Often you will see reference made to curing rather than setting, ‘becoming hard’ or ‘drying’ in normal language.
 This is the proper term for describing the setting and hardening process when two or more parts of a material are mixed together and undergo a chemical change.
 ‘Drying’ is what water-based materials do when they just harden by the slow evaporation of water in them.
 ‘Setting’ is what jelly does when the long molecules start to connect, turning it from a liquid to a solid.
 With ‘curing’ .. usually once a material has cured the change can’t be reversed easily because it’s a chemical one.